openlilylib/snippets/ly/scholarly/roadmap/annotate.md

 #### LaTeX output

-- incorporate `lilyglyphs`
-  Use it to (optionally) visualize the rhythmic location
 - provide some sort of Markdown-like message formatting
 - make an option to output standalone LaTeX documents